AmericanGeezus/TeamsFunctions/docs/Get-RegionFromCountryCode.md

 # Get-RegionFromCountryCode

 ## SYNOPSIS
-Ever wondered in which Region a ZW is?
+Ever wondered in which Region ZW is?

 ## SYNTAX